Costa Rica Digital Nomad Visa Guide (2024)

 Do I need to book or rent a place in Costa Rica as part of the visa application?

-However, you don’t need to have a rental agreement for the full year that you’re staying.
+However, you don’t really need to have a rental agreement for the full year that you’re staying.
 Instead, you can just submit a short-term rental or Airbnb contract or even sign a contract with a friend who’s a local (if that’s an option for you).

 As long as the contract is signed by the owner of the property you’re staying at and you get it notarized, the authorities will accept it as proof of accommodation.